 The more we travel the more we realize how different and yet how alike we all are.
 In fact, people around the world have different customs, traditions and daily routines.
 However, we all share the same needs and dreams.
 That’s why traveling is such a privilege, we get to know real people, exchange experiences and learn about local cultures.

-This is a photo post that showcases very interesting people we’ve met across our different travels.
+This is a travel photo post that showcases very interesting people we’ve met across our different travels.
 We hope you like all the colorful outfits and contagious smiles.
 Don’t you want to travel forever!?

 People of China

 With 56 official ethnic groups China is one of the World’s most ethnically diverse countries.
 Most of the populated areas around the coast are dominantly Han regions, but the interior of China is full of different languages and traditions.
 Nevertheless, all Chinese people are quite genuine, one would say honest and straightforward.

 In fact, they will jump the queue, push you, spit on the street, or grab your arm to take a photo.
 However, whenever we seemed lost there was always somebody trying to help us and not even once were cheated or taken advantage of.
 Additionally, they seem as childish as I myself am.
 Whenever I would propose something silly like a strange pose for a photo or jumping on a swinging bridge so many Chinese would join the fun!

 Japanese people, on the other side, seem homogenous.
 In Japan you won’t find such outlandish behavior.
 Even more, the conservative dress code means you won’t even see a naked shoulder or knee.
 Not even once we saw anybody skipping the norm in any way.
 It’s impossible to see anybody being late, rude, or just slightly raising the voice.